jaleonro/Chess-Game/README.md

 # Chess-Game
-Chess game implementeation in java using the main concepts of Objects Oriented Programming.
+Chess game implementation in java using the main concepts of Objects Oriented Programming.